 It’s summertime, so your options are wide open for fresh vegetables you can use here, this is simply a delicious guideline.
 Keep in mind, vegetables have a high water content and don’t have strong flavors to stand out among gooey cheese and tomato sauce.
 In order to intensify the vegetable flavors and prevent soggy pizza, it is important to “wilt” vegetables and mushrooms in a skillet to release some of the moisture before using them for toppings.
 Regardless the combination of vegetables, garlic and fresh herbs superbly complement the garden theme.
 Vegetable lovers can scheme to their heart’s content and maybe even the carnivores in your life will appreciate Top to Bottom Vegetable [Not Veggie] Pizza—of course, you could always throw some sausages on the grill too. 😉

-Check out the first three pizza pies included in the Five Pies in Five Days series:
+Check out the other pizza pie recipes included in the Five Pies in Five Days series: